Bollywood film recreates Mumbai attacks of 2008

-MUMBAI A dramatized Bollywood account of the Mumbai attacks of 2008, when 166 people died in a three-day rampage, opened in Indian cinemas on Friday to present an unusually emotive tale told from the perspective of a police officer.
+MUMBAI A dramatised Bollywood account of the Mumbai attacks of 2008, when 166 people died in a three-day rampage, opened in the cinemas on Friday to present an unusually emotive tale told from the perspective of a police officer.

 It is the latest in a recent spate of Bollywood movies taking inspiration from real-life incidents, a practice that used to be unusual.
 Just over the last few years, there have been films on the gruesome murder of a model and a daring bank heist.